craigtd/java-cucumber-template/README.md

 `mvn test`

-Cucumnber options can be passed as a parameter, such as
+Cucumber options can be passed as a parameter, such as

 `mvn test -Dcucumber.options="--tags @smoke"`